 Push furniture against the walls

 Having a clear walkway is important, as running into sharp edges can be painful or frustrating.
 In one of my dorm rooms, I had an issue with repeatedly bumping into a specific part of my bed, so I attached several mini Pillow Pets to the edge of the frame so that it would be cushioned.
 Did it look a little silly?
-Probably, but I was relieved to no longer be running into everything and I had found them at a store near campus.
+Probably, but I was relieved to no longer be running into everything and my friends thought it was fun.

 Hang items on walls or doors for easy access